Data Compression with Stochastic Codes: Fantastic Stochastic Codes and How to Construct Them

 \subsubsection{Relative entropy codes from channel codes}

 Finally, we briefly mention the recent work of Sriramu et al. \cite{sriramu2024fast}.
 They start from the well-known duality between source coding and channel coding and ask a natural question: whether channel codes can also be used to construct relative entropy codes.
 They answer this question positively: they use polar codes to construct relative entropy codes for high-dimensional i.i.d.
-Bernoulli channels, with runtime that is essentially optimal.
-Thus, their pioneering work represents an exciting avenue for future research on obtaining fast relative entropy codes.
+Bernoulli channels, with essentially optimal runtime.
+Thus, their pioneering work represents an exciting avenue for future research.